This post may contain affiliate links. Please read our disclosure.

 Review score: 3 stars

-This pasta looks good and came out al dente after being cooked for 10 minutes, but it’s quite dry.
-You need an abundance of sauce to make this pasta part of an enjoyable meal.
+This pasta looks good and came out al dente after 10 minutes, but it’s pretty dry.
+You need an abundance of sauce to make it part of an enjoyable meal.

 Given the ingredients, it’s not a good option for those trying to reduce or eliminate gluten or eggs.